Maps & Terrain

 The printed version of the map is on Polyart material which is Super-Durable and waterproof.
 The map is double sided and costs £8.99 inc. VAT in the UK and €12.00 in Gran Canaria.
 The second edition of the DWG map of Gran Canaria has an ISBN number of 9781782750093 and is available from Amazon or Stanfords.
 The printed version is also available in Gran Canaria.

 In Artenara the map can be purchased from the Artisan shop in the photo, which is located 100 metres downhill from the Gama Supermarket on the main road in Artenara, near the town centre.
 This shop specialises in local products, such as cheese, jams, wines etc. The owner Juanarte is happy for you to come and sample some of the excellent local products that she has for sale.

 The maps are now available from Bar/Restaurant La Esquina, also in Artenara near the Church.
 The tapas is highly recommended here, and there are wonderful views from the terrace at La Esquina.

-The maps are avaialable from Cafe Yolanda at Cruz de Tejeda, opposite the Parador
+The maps are available from Cafe Yolanda at Cruz de Tejeda, opposite the Parador

-- The map can also be purchased from the Rural Hotel Molino de Agua (on the GC 60 just north of Fataga) and it is now available from Rural Hotel Melva Suite, between Firgas and Arucas.
+- The map can also be purchased from the Rural Hotel Hotel Rural El Refugio at Cruz de Tejeda and is also available from Rural Hotel Melva Suite, between Firgas and Arucas.
 Printed copies of the walking guides are also available from these two rural hotels.
-At present the reception at Molino de Agua is closed, so please contact me if you wish to purchase a map or book in the Fataga area.

 In Puerto Rico the maps can be purchased from the offices of: